cjmartin/launchcalendar.org/_posts/2025-04-29-vega-c-biomass.md

   monitoring.
 The mission was Vega-C's fourth overall flight and its second since a 2022 anomaly, maintaining a 100% post-return success rate.
 This launch was one of a record six rocket launches to occur globally within a 24-hour period.
 Biomass aims for at least five years of operations.
+The launch highlighted the upgraded Vega-C stages and fairing, with the P120C first stage also common to Ariane 6 boosters.
+The Biomass satellite will help track carbon stored in forests and provide topographic and subsurface mapping worldwide.
 tags:
   - Vega C
   - Vega-C